balazsthomay/NaturalDreamer/README.md

 <img src="additionalMaterials/OthersVsNaturalDreamer.jpg"/>
 </p>

+Want to learn how it works?
+I made a [tutorial](https://www.youtube.com/watch?v=viXppDhx4R0) with paper, diagrams and code from this repo.

 🚧 Warning 🚧: The repo isn't in it's final form, it's still work in progress.
 Core algorithm works, but I should benchmark it on many types of environments, while right now, only CarRacing-v3 env (continuous actions, image observations) is solved.